vlad-stoian/linkedin-puzzle-solver-extension/README.md

 ---

-*Built with Vue 3, TypeScript, and a slight sense of guilt about automating away perfectly good brain exercise.*
+*Built with WXT, Vue 3, TypeScript, and a slight sense of guilt about automating away perfectly good brain exercise.*